“The sentence for infernalism is final death by burning.”

 Then she smiles.

-It’s like seeing one of those pictures of Antarctic tundra during a hot summer.
+It’s like seeing one of those pictures of Antarctic tundra during summer.

 The landscape’s basic shapes and forms are consistent.

 But you never realized there could be green.